 When you have a sweet tooth, it is advised to go natural and one of your options is blackstrap molasses.
 Blackstrap molasses are richer in flavor than other regular molasses.
 They are also rich in iron, calcium, and other essential vitamins.
 One tablespoon of blackstrap molasses provides 172mg of calcium.
 Moreover, it is a great sweet addition to your dishes.
 However, if you have diabetic problems, avoid these highly-sweetened foods.

 This is the last one of the best sources of calcium that we want to mention in this entire article and want all of our readers to consider taking if you cannot get calcium through diet.
 If you have a calcium deficiency and cannot get enough of this mineral by consuming calcium-rich foods, you can consider taking calcium supplements.
 However, before taking them, you should consult your doctor to know about your proper dosage and use.
 Besides, calcium supplements can have potential interactions with other medications.

 - Stimulant laxatives

-  After discovering top 56 best sources of calcium, we hope that you and other readers of AllRemedies can try to include these calcium-rich foods on this list in your routine diet as soon as possible.
+After discovering top 56 best sources of calcium in food, we hope that you and other readers of AllRemedies can try to include these calcium-rich foods on this list in your routine diet as soon as possible.
 If you know anybody else around you who are prone to calcium deficiency, remember to share this list with them and then stimulate them to consume more of these calcium-rich foods for good.
-One more thing, if you have any idea about this article or know other great sources of calcium, share them with us right now in the comment box below.
+One more thing, if you have any idea about this article or know other great food sources of calcium, share them with us right now in the comment box below.